WebOrigami/docs/src/content/framework/tutorial.md

 At this point, your project has two folders of interest:

 1. You've created a virtual `public` folder that contains a virtual `index.html` file.
-2. Your project also has a real `static` file that contains resources necessary for the site to work, including a stylesheet and images.
+2. Your project also has a real `static` folder that contains resources necessary for the site to work, including a stylesheet and images.

 You can merge those folders together.

 <span class="tutorialStep"></span> **Try it:** In `site.vfiles`, rename your existing `public` folder to `virtual` to reflect the fact it contains virtual files.
-Then add a new formula for a `public` folder that is the result of merging the real `static` folder and the `virtual` folder.
+Then add a new top-level formula for a `public` folder that is the result of merging the real `static` folder and the `virtual` folder.

 <reveal-solution>